Semmu/sdl_universe/README.md

 * Texturing
 * Multiple backends (immediate OpenGL for example)
+* A dynamic Level of Detail system
+* Alpha channel for colors (for example half-opaque triangle)
+* Higher level bodies (sphere, cylinder, cone, etc.) and runtime tessellation
 * ...

 What is done
 ------------
 * Since I just started this, almost nothing.
-But keep an eye on this project, I will likely progress fast (I'll have to finish it in time because I will present it)
+But keep an eye on this project, I will likely progress fast (I'll have to finish it in time because I will do a presentation about it)